brockn/hdfs-nfs-proxy/README.md

          - Bitmap

 # FAQ

+* What is this good for? or Can I replace my expensive NAS?

+This is another way to access HDFS.
+It is not a replacement for NAS when you need the functionality NAS provides.
+To be sure, this does not provide you the ability to run Oracle over NFS on top of HDFS.

 * All user/groups show up as nobody?

 NFS4 returns user/group with user@domain.
 Today by default it responds with